Car Hire Abroad

 Damage – ensure any damage is noted on the rental agreement.

-Pictures – take a photo of the car on collection.
+Pictures – take a photo of the car during the collection.
 It may help with disputes thereafter

 Controls – check all switches and controls work.
 Checking how the lights turn on and how the fuel cap opens have always been my issues so ask.